WHEREAS, over 50,000 American citizens are diagnosed every year with cancer of the head and neck region (excluding thyroid); and,

-WHEREAS, a large percentage of all oral, head and neck cancers can be prevented and only a small percentage of the people of the United States understand the disease, its causes, its treatments, and its prevention; and,
+WHEREAS, over 85% of all oral and head and neck cancers could have been prevented and a small percentage of the people of the United States understand the disease, its causes, its treatments, or its prevention; and

-WHEREAS, a significant number of individuals treated for this disease encounter disability due to breathing, swallowing and speaking as well as physical and visual difficulties; and,
+WHEREAS, a significant number of individuals treated for this disease encounter disability due to breathing, swallowing, speaking, physical and or visual difficulties; and,

-NOW, THEREFORE, I, Rick Snyder, governor of Michigan, do hereby proclaim April 8-15, 2018 as Oral, Head and Neck Cancer Awareness Week in Michigan.
+NOW, THEREFORE, I, Rick Snyder, governor of Michigan, do hereby proclaim April 12-18, 2015 as Oral, Head, and Neck Cancer Awareness Week in Michigan.